 New orders for US manufactured goods jumped 2% month-over-month in June of 2022, extending the upwardly revised 1.8% rise in May and well above market forecasts of a 1.1% increase, reflecting strong demand for products.
 Orders rose 2% among the non-durable goods industries, supported by petroleum and coal products (6%) and chemical products (1.1%).
 Durable goods industries rose at a slower 0.3%, with strong contributions from computers and electronic products (1.4%) and electronic equipment and appliances (1.3%), while transportation equipment stagnated. source: U.S. Census Bureau

 Factory Orders in the United States averaged 0.30 percent from 1991 until 2022, reaching an all time high of 12.20 percent in July of 2014 and a record low of -13 percent in March of 2020.
 This page provides the latest reported value for - United States Factory Orders - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Factory Orders - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Factory Orders in the United States is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Factory Orders in the United States to stand at 1.80 in 12 months time.
-In the long-term, the United States Factory Orders is projected to trend around 0.80 percent in 2020, according to our econometric models.
+Factory Orders in the United States is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Factory Orders is projected to trend around 0.20 percent in 2023 and 0.30 percent in 2024, according to our econometric models.